Toys: Little Apple Dolls

 - Praeses/Solus: The apparent Big Bad of the series.
 Apparently, while Sine wishes to free the souls of the lost, Praeses wishes to keep them to herself.

 - Beware the Nice Ones: Sine's powers revolve around the damned.
 Let your head do the rest.

 - Break the Cutie: Almost every one of these stories has an example of it, both self-caused and from other sources.

-- Breaking Speech: The few pages before Animula's death lead to the Demon King and the Fox/his wife to do this to convince Animula whether or nor to not kill herself.
+- Break Them by Talking: The few pages before Animula's death lead to the Demon King and the Fox/his wife to do this to convince Animula whether or not to kill herself.

 - From Nobody to Nightmare: Irae's mental breakdown could count for this, as well as Ianua's.
 Praeses is somewhat implied as well.